perkinsl/noise-filter/README.md

 data = [[19, 20], [9, 10], [1, 20], [2, 40], [10, 20], [3, 10]]
 and run joint_inference.py.
-Note here we also replaced the code for running Gibbs sampling 1000 iterations and saving every tenth result in the last 500 iterations with the code for running Gibbs sampling 20 times and saving the results from the last 10 iterations. for the sake of demonstration.
+Note here we also replaced the code for running Gibbs sampling 1000 iterations and saving every tenth result in the last 500 iterations with the code for running Gibbs sampling 20 times and saving the results from the last 10 iterations for the sake of demonstration.
 The output should look something like:

 iteration 0